aioobe/aioobe.github.io/_posts/2016-06-28-returning-assert-method.md

 {% highlight java %}
 return conditionA ? a
       : conditionB ? b
       : conditionC ? c
       : fail(new AssertionError("Unexpected condition");
 {% endhighlight %}

 The generic return type ensures that the method always fits in as an expression.
-Unfortunately JUnits Assert.fail doesn't follow this pattern.
+Unfortunately JUnits `Assert.fail` doesn't follow this pattern!